- Different types of BPH drugs

 This was because the group receiving Doxazosin had a significant 25% higher rate of combined cardiovascular disease (CVD), including angina pectoris, congestive heart failure, stroke, and peripheral arterial, was observed.

 Furthermore, the Doxazosin group had a twofold higher rate of congestive heart failure when compared with the group receiving other medications, and there were trends in the same direction for strokes.

-Despite these alarming results, the drug is still being used as an antihypertensive, and in the treatment of patients with Benign Prostatic Hyperplasia (BPH).
+Despite these alarming results, the drug is still being used as an antihypertensive and in treating patients with Benign Prostatic Hyperplasia (BPH).

-These effects are most common with the first dose but can also occur when the dosage is increased, or if therapy is interrupted for more than a few days.
+These effects are most common with the first dose.
+But it can also occur when the dosage is increased or if therapy is interrupted for more than a few days.

 With Doxazosin, the condition of priapism (sustained erection regardless of sexual activity) is a known side effect.
 But the frequency of this complication is less than one in every several thousand patients.

 Abnormal liver function tests, cholestasis, jaundice, and hepatitis have also been reported.
-Fluid retention, resulting in weight gain, may as well occur (0.8%).
+Fluid retention, resulting in weight gain, may also occur (0.8%).

-There are currently 4 alpha-blockers that are FDA-approved to treat LUTS: Doxazosin, Terazosin, Tamsulosin, and Alfuzosin.
+There are currently 4 alpha-blockers that are FDA-approved to treat (lower urinary tract symptoms) LUTS: Doxazosin, Terazosin, Tamsulosin, and Alfuzosin.